Skip to main content

 import bcrypt from "bcrypt";

-// Define the User type using TypeScript
+// Define a type to capture a new user's details using TypeScript

 name: string;